 Learn more about transaction dates and payment terms on dues invoices.

 Novi allows associations to establish a grace period for expired members so they can continue to receive member benefits after their expiration date has passed.
-This setting is global to the members of that member type and is defined by a number of days after a member's expiration date.
+This setting is global to the members of that member type and is defined by the number of days after a member's expiration date.
 One-off exceptions cannot be made.

 AE Tip™: The grace period only applies to members who are NOT set to auto-renew.
 If your organization auto-renews members, then the grace period setting is hidden.

-Dues rules contain most of the accounting information in a membership signup or renewal since they correspond to the line items on a traditional QuickBooks invoice.
+Dues rules contain most of the accounting information for new membership signups and renewals since they correspond to the line items on a traditional QuickBooks invoice.
 When it comes to dues, the Member Type determines the remaining information that will appear on the invoice itself.

 Member types can be assigned to a QuickBooks Department.